Pontefract

+Arms of Pontefract depicting the castle, used before Pontefract was incorporated into Wakefield.

 Pontefract is a historic market town in the City of Wakefield, a metropolitan district in West Yorkshire, England.
 It lies to the east of Wakefield and south of Castleford.
-Historically part of the West Riding of Yorkshire, it is one of the towns in the City of Wakefield district and had a population of 30,881 at the 2011 Census.
+Historically part of the West Riding of Yorkshire, it had a population of 30,881 at the 2011 Census.

 Pontefract's motto is Post mortem patris pro filio, Latin for "After the death of the father, support the son", a reference to the town's Royalist sympathies in the English Civil War.
 Small villages and settlements in the immediate area include Stapleton.

 Etymology

-At the end of the 11th century, the modern township of Pontefract consisted of two distinct localities, Tanshelf and Kirkby.
-The 11th-century historian Orderic Vitalis recorded that, in 1069, William the Conqueror travelled across Yorkshire to put down an uprising which had sacked York.
+At the end of the 11th century, the modern township of Pontefract consisted of two distinct localities: Tanshelf and Kirkby.
+The historian Orderic Vitalis recorded that, in 1069, William the Conqueror travelled across Yorkshire to put down an uprising which had sacked York.

 On his journey to the town, he discovered that a crossing of the River Aire near what is modern-day Pontefract had been blockaded by local Anglo-Scandinavian insurgents, who had broken the bridge and held the opposite bank in force.
 Such a crossing point would have been important to the town, providing access to other settlements to the north and east, such as York.
 Historians believe that it is this historical event which gives the township of Pontefract its modern name.
-The name "Pontefract" originates from the Latin pons for bridge and fractus meaning broken.
+The name Pontefract originates from the Latin pons for bridge and fractus meaning broken.
 Pontefract was not recorded in the 1086 Domesday Book, but it was noted as Pontefracto in 1090, four years after the Domesday survey.